SaoodCS/Rat-Hunt/resources/docs/Client-Server Architecture.md

 4. If a room is deleted from RTDB, it deletes the room from Firestore
 5. If a user's status is changed to 'connected' in RTDB, it changes the user's status to 'connected' in Firestore
 6. If a user's status is changed to 'disconnected' in RTDB, it changes the user's status to 'disconnected' in Firestore and then waits 5 minutes to see if the user reconnects:
+   1. If the user does not reconnect within 5 minutes, it:
+      - Removes the onDisconnect event associated with the user from RTDB
-   1. If the user does not reconnect within 5 minutes, it deletes the user from RTDB (should delete the room too if it's the last user in the room).
+      - Deletes the user from RTDB (which will also delete the room if it's the last user in the room)
       - This then triggers a new instance of onDataChange cloud function which will check if the user / room is deleted in RTDB and then delete them from Firestore if so